Radio in 1920s elections: 1924 US presidential election

 Radio was "all the rage by 1924", with dozens of newspapers and other organisations owning stations and political candidates beginning to advertise themselves via radio.
 The broadcast of the 1924 Democratic National Convention was seen as a "public relations nightmare" after it took over 100 ballots to choose a nominee.
 The eventual winner, John W. Davis, though an accomplished speaker, did not come across well on the radio.
 By the election, Davis conceded that radio had made the long speech "impossible or inadvisable" and that "the short speech will be in vogue".

 The Progressive candidate, Robert M. La Follette, made "frequent use" of the radio as a campaign tool, and his Labor Day speech is credited as being the first made exclusively for radio.

-Calvin Coolidge, the Republican candidate, used radio campaigning most effectively by broadcasting his speeches over several stations simultaneously rather than emulating the previous tours that candidates would do around the country.
+Calvin Coolidge, the Republican candidate, was a better speaker via radio than in person.
+He used radio campaigning most effectively by broadcasting his speeches over several stations simultaneously rather than emulating the previous tours that candidates would do around the country.
 His final campaign speech was broadcast over a record 26 different stations.
 The Republicans understood better that radio was an entirely different medium; an internal memo noted that radio demanded "a new type of sentience" and that speeches should be kept short.
 Republican influence was also greater - the party spent three times more on radio campaigning than Democrats (including setting up their own radio station), and so the Republican message was heard three to four times more than that of the Democrats.
 Coolidge won a decisive victory with 382 electoral votes to Davis' 136 and Follette's 13.

 The large number of stations made returns by radio more available to the public but also resulted in some confusion as inexperienced radio operators struggled to make complicated election results understandable for listeners.
-After the election, one NBC executive wrote in a memo that the some of the attempts had resulted in "a mere hodgepodge of unintelligible returns."
+After the election, one NBC executive wrote in a memo that some of the attempts had resulted in "a mere hodgepodge of unintelligible returns."